gdraheim/docker-systemctl-replacement/README.md

 implement the docker-init-replacement functionality but it is integrated here.
-Just run the systemctl.py as the PID-1 process and it will implicitly call its functionality of "systemctl default", and upon receiving a SIGTERM from docker-stop it will run its "systemctl halt" implementation.
+Just run the systemctl.py as the PID-1 process and it will implicitly call its functionality of "systemctl -1 default", and upon receiving a SIGTERM from docker-stop it will run its "systemctl halt" implementation.

-Additionally, if the script finds itself to be PID-1, it will keep running as a zombie-reaper (implemented as a new command "systemctl.py wait").
-You can enforce the PID-1 functionality by running "systemctl.py init" from the commandline for testing.
-(NOTE: if systemctl.py is not PID-1 then it defaults "systemctl list-units").
+Here "default" is the standard command to start all services in the multi-user target.
+The new option "-1" (or --init) will keep the script running as a zombie reaper.
+(NOTE: if it is not PID-1 then it defaults "systemctl list-units").

 As a hint: the SystemD "systemctl enable" command will read the "WantedBy" of the referenced *.service script.